Bloom-Byte/meeting_calendar/README.md

 - Once a session has been booked, you cannot delete it.
 You can only edit or reschedule the session.

-### Viewing Booked Sessions

-You can view your booked sessions by navigating to the calendar page and clicking on the day you booked the session for.
-Say 24th May, 2023.
-At the top-left corner of the calendar page, there is a "View bookings" button.
-Clicking on this button will display all the sessions that you have booked on that day as events on the calendar.
-Clicking this button again will hide them (switching you back to the view where you can book a session).

 #### Identifying Booked Sessions by Color

 The sessions displayed as events on the calendar are color-coded to help you identify them easily. below are the colors and what they represent: